lallben/surfs_up/README.md

 However, there are many other variables that contribute to a perfect surfing environment like wind conditions etc. These would have to be taken into account as well in arriving at a informed decision.

 # Further Analysis to help in decision making:
 In order to help in arriving at a more informed decision I then did a further analysis to break up rainfall and temperature by each station.
-This will help idenitfy the stations that would be more conducive to mantaining shops throughout the year or will help W Avy to promote and apprpriate resources accordingly.<br>
+This will help identify the stations that would be more conducive to mantaining shops throughout the year or will help W Avy to promote and apprpriate resources accordingly.<br>
-The reasoning is that not all stations need to be resourced in the same manner throughout the year.
+The reasoning is that not all stations need to be resourced in the same manner throughout the year.<br>
+The code for this analysis can be found at the end in the [SurfsUp_Challenge.ipynb.](https://github.com/lallben/surfs_up/blob/main/SurfsUp_Challenge.ipynb)<br>
 ![June Station](https://github.com/lallben/surfs_up/blob/main/june_summary_by_station.png)
 ![Dec Station](https://github.com/lallben/surfs_up/blob/main/dec_summary_by_station.png)